PatchworkOS 19e446b

 superblockThe superblock the dentry belongs to.

-parentThe parent dentry, can be NULL if this is a root dentry.
+parentThe parent dentry, can be NULL.

 Returns